Can The U.S. Use Its Growing Supply Of Rapid Tests To Stop The Virus?

 But Jha and his collaborators say that far more testing is needed to really enable the economy to reopen safely.
 The analysis concludes that ideally, the U.S. would need just over 14 million tests a day.

-That ideal scenario would allow communities to expand regular testing to most K-12 students that are in school (excluding those in communities with a high rate of infection, where schools would be closed); as well as health care workers, food service employees, cashiers and retail store clerks.
+That ideal scenario would allow communities to expand regular testing to most K-12 students that are in school (excluding those in communities with a high rate of infection, where schools would be closed) as well as health care workers, food service employees, cashiers and retail store clerks.

 "We've been holding our breath as a country for the last months — waiting for a new technology, waiting for more capacity for testing," says Dr. Thomas Tsai, an assistant professor of health policy and management at the Harvard T.H.
 Chan School of Public Health who collaborated with Jha in developing the screening targets.